jfcloutier/karma_agency/notes/agency/policies.md

 (depleted energy stores), a CA raises the threshold for action (conserve energy!), whereas, when energy is plentiful and agent engagement is low, a CA lowers the threshold for action (try doing something, anything!).
 Only a belief with normativity (pleasantness/unpleasantness) above the dynamic threshold is deemed worthy of action.

-The normativity of a belief is set as a combination of absolute wellness values and their gradient.
-A positive wellness value but one that has been falling sharply will yield unpleasantness, whereas a negative wellness value that is rising sharply will yield pleasantness.
+The normativity of a belief is set as a combination of absolute wellbeing values and their gradient.
+A positive wellbeing value but one that has been falling sharply will yield unpleasantness, whereas a negative wellbeing value that is rising sharply will yield pleasantness.

 The CA selects which belief, if any, is *most worthy* of action in the current timeframe.
 Invalidating an unpleasant belief it cares about takes precedence over validating a pleasant belief.
 Typically, the CA will intend to terminate the most unpleasant, action-worthy belief.
 Else it will intend to persist the most pleasant, action-worthy belief, or do do something random (babble) if there is no action-worthy belief.